gammapy/gammapy/docs/time/index.rst

 `~gammapy.time` also provides methods for period detection in time series, i.e. light curves of :math:`\gamma`-ray sources.  `~gammapy.time.robust_periodogram` performs a periodogram analysis where the unevenly sampled time series is contaminated by outliers, i.e. due to the source's high states.
-This is demonstrated in the following :ref:`page<period>`
+This is demonstrated on the :ref:`period` page.

 Tutorials
 =========